samcarswell/trochilus/README.md

 If `exec` fails to create a run, it errored before it could create the run.
 This is probably caused by configuration issues.
 You can debug this by looking through the system logs: `[logdir]/trocsys*.log`

+## Development

+### SQL queries

+All query code is generated from `./db/query.sql` using [sqlc](https://github.com/sqlc-dev/sqlc).

+To update/add a query, make the changes needed to `./db/query.sql` and then run `sqlc generate`.
+This will generate code in `./data`; no non-generated code should be placed in this directory.

+### Database migrations

+`./migration [migration_name]`

+This will create a new migration file in `./db/migrations/` which can updated to include the raw sql migration statements.

+All `./db/migrations/*sql` files are embedded into the binary and ran at startup; so just adding the migration file to that directory is enough.

+### Running tests

+`go test ./...`

+### Test coverage

+`./coverage` to open a browser with the test coverage info.

 ## Goals